stanford-policylab/opp/py/data_readme_template.md

   North Dakota from our analysis.
 - Rows represent individual citations, not stops, so we remove duplicates by grouping by the other fields.
-- The `stop_purpose` field is populated by citation codes.
+- The `violation` field is populated by citation codes and their descriptions.
-- (danj): deduping by violation_date_time, Age, sex, Race, county_name,
+- `subject_race` is mapped from `raw_Race`.
-  street_cnty_rd_location, desc_of_area, highway, ref_point reduces rows by
+- Note that deduping by violation_date_time, Age, sex, Race, county_name, street_cnty_rd_location, desc_of_area, highway, ref_point reduces rows by
-  ~16.6%
+  ~16.6%.

 ## Statewide, NE
 **Data notes**:
 - The original data was aggregated.
 It was grouped by stop reason, outcome and whether there was a search separately.
 Therefore, it is not possible to cross tabulate them together.
 We only use the last grouping.
-- State and local stops are mixed together, but identifiable by the `dept_lvl` field.
+- State and local stops are mixed together, identifiable by the `raw_dept_lvl` field.
+We map levels 1, 5, 9, 10, 11 to "Nebraska State Agency" in the `deparment_name` field; for the other levels, we fill `department_name` with `raw_dept`.
+Note that levels 1, 2, and 3 are state patrol, local P.D. and sheriff P.D.s, respectively; levels 5-12 are special agencies or sectors of some sort; there are no stops for level 4.
 - The data is by quarter, not by day.
 So all stop_dates are the first date of the quarter.
 - For state patrol stops, there is a strange jump (Q1) and then dip (Q2–4) in